JPMorgan US Momentum Factor ETF JMOM

 Average

-There are four managers listed on the fund: Yegang(Steven) Wu, Yazann Romahi, Natalia Zvereva, Joe Staines.
-Together, they manage a total of six strategies, with a Gold asset-weighted algorithmically-assigned average Morningstar Medalist Rating, indicating the potential to deliver positive alpha relative to the category median in aggregate.
-The team has faced turnover as of late, with Aijaz Hussain leaving within the last about a month ago.
+There are four managers listed on the fund: Yazann Romahi, Natalia Zvereva, Joe Staines, Yegang(Steven) Wu.
+Together, they manage a total of six strategies, with a Gold asset-weighted average Morningstar Medalist Rating, indicating the potential to deliver positive alpha relative to the category median in aggregate.
+The team has lacked continuity recently, with Aijaz Hussain leaving in the last five months, detracting from its rating.
 Even though it is a passive fund, high turnover can still hinder the effectiveness of the investment process.

 Note: This People Pillar rating is indirectly assigned by an analyst.
 Morningstar analysts evaluate the People Pillar for passive products at the brand level and may also differentiate by asset class.
 There is at least one other passive strategy at the firm that is covered by a Morningstar analyst, so the People Pillar rating of the fund is inherited from the rating that the Morningstar analyst assigned to investment vehicles under the same brand name.